erikj/presentations/great-web-apis/slides/intro.md

 - Will a native client suffice?
 Eg. connecting directly to database or message queue.

 - Is there something already written?
-OPenDAP, PostgREST, SDK, etc.
+OPenDAP, THREDDS, PostgREST, SDK, etc.

 !SLIDE